GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/spanner/README.md

 `--intervalMs`: int, the expectation of the expoenential distribution.
 Default value: 0.

-`--tcpkillMs`: int, the interval between two `tcpkill` running in a side thread.
+`--tcpkillMs`: int, the interval between two `tcpkill` operations.
 If not set, `tcpkill` will not be run.
-Also notice `fineLogs` must be set to true and `logFilename` must be given to use `tckkill`.
+Also notice `fineLogs` must be set to true and `logFilename` must be given to use `tcpkill`.
 Default value: 0.

+`--iptablesMs`: int, the interval between two `iptables` operations.
+If not set, `iptables` will not be run.
+Also notice `fineLogs` must be set to true and `logFilename` must be given to use `iptables`.
+Default value: 0.

+`--iptablesDurationMs`: int, the duration that `iptables` will blackhole a port, after that the port will be whitelisted again.
+The minimal value is 5s.
+Only work if `iptableMs` has been set.

 `--timeoutMs`: int, timeout of a RPC in ms. Default value: 1000.